Poço Barreto halt

 Poço Barreto is a halt on the Algarve Line in the Silves municipality, Portugal.
-It was opened on the 19th of March de 1900, and served as terminus for the railway line until the 1st of February 1902, when the section to Silves was opened.
+It was opened on 19 March de 1900, and served as terminus for the railway line until 1 February 1902, when the section to Silves was opened.

+As of May 2024, work is under way to provide a longer and higher platform, together with new lighting, in readiness for the introduction of electric trains.
+No date known at this time.

 Services

 This halt is used by regional trains, operated by Comboios de Portugal.